marmelab/react-admin/docs/Inputs.md

 | ---------- | ------------------------------------------------------------- |
 | `input`    | Applied to the underlying Material UI's `TextField` component |

-**Tip**: `"RaNullableBooleanInput"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<NullableBooleanInput>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaNullableBooleanInput` key.

 ```jsx
 import { NullableBooleanInput } from 'react-admin';